vendia/blog/posts/2022-10-06-growth-marketing-b2b-saas.md

 Step 2: I used ZoomInfo to find companies that fit the profile — or got a list of companies that use competitor technologies.

 Step 3: Then, I created ads that either included the pain points or the solution with a call to action (CTA) that invited targets to download a relevant white paper directly from LinkedIn.

 While it would be awesome to say, “Ta-da, positioning exercise complete!”, we all know it’s not that simple.
 What this did help us do was figure out _what to stop considering for our positioning_.

 >At startups, knowing what _not to do_ is just as valuable as knowing what to do.

 It’s also really helpful to test any sales plays with marketing first.
 Marketing tends to be more nimble than sales.
 You don’t have to build a 25-slide deck and train the team.
-It’s much cheaper and faster to launch a small LinkedIn Ad campaign to asses interest _and _make sure this is a group you can even target before you start glorifyiing sales decks!
+It’s much cheaper and faster to launch a small LinkedIn Ad campaign to asses interest _and_ make sure this is a group you can even target before you start glorifying sales decks!

 # Place a lot of bets — and give yourself some time